-On-Site Montserrat: Hiking to the Only “White Sand” Beach
+Hiking to Rendezvous Beach Montserrat the Only “White Sand” Beach

-Montserrat, like many islands in the Lesser Antilles, is volcanic by origin.
-The interesting thing about this fact is that it was not the world famous Soufriere Hills volcano that initially created the island—that honor goes to a long dormant volcano on the north end of the island.
+Montserrat island, like many islands in the Lesser Antilles, is volcanic by origin.
+The interesting thing about this fact is that it was not the world-famous Soufriere Hills volcano that initially created the island—that honor goes to a long-dormant volcano on the north end of the island.
 Either way, the island’s features are those typical of a volcanic island: steep hills, rich soil, and something many Americans have never experienced, black sand beaches.

 I myself had actually never seen (or at least remember seeing) a black sand beach until just six years ago, so they’re still fairly new to me.
 That said, I have a similar feeling about black sand beaches as I do for snow.
 I never saw snow until I was 19, either.
 After the first experience, I was infatuated with snow for several years.
 By my third winter, however, I’d had quite enough of the cold, wet stuff, thank you very much, and found myself pining for warmer climes.